 Another nurse showed up minutes later and informed me that he would be going over some instructions and giving me an antibody.

 "...in your hip."
 He said.
-Okay, now we have my right knee which feels like it's been sawed at with a butter knife and here we have this nurse (who, I swear I've seen at Beer Bust Sundays at The Hole) snapping on a pair of latex gloves and gearing up to give me a shot in the--I don't care what they call it, it's in the ass.
+Okay, now we have my right knee which feels like it's been sawed at with a butter knife and here we have this nurse (who, I swear I've seen at Beer Bust Sundays at The Hole) snapping on a pair of latex gloves and gearing up to give me a shot in the--

 "And you're all set.
 Here are some instruction on changing your dressing and locations of clinics that you can go to should you have a problem.
 Or you could come back here.
 Do you have any questions?
 No?
 Okay, then you can get dressed and go."
 I struggled to put my jeans and shoes on.
 Now, my right knee was in pain and so was my left ass cheek.
 It didn't matter, really because all I wanted was to get out of there.
 I was doing a kind of limp & slide movement and eventually I made it back to the E.R. waiting room.

 Out of the double doors, This Man could see that it was still crowded, but there was only one face that I was searching for.